robinboncoeur/Art/docs/writing/2DE-1stEd.md

 The thought arrived whole, without drama.
 Just a fact, dropping into place.

 By the time I unlocked the donga, I was moving on habit alone.
-The familiar stale smell met me at the door—the faint shut-up heat of old vinyl, detergent, dust, and my own things... and I barely noticed it.
+The familiar stale smell met me at the door — the faint shut-up heat of old vinyl, detergent, dust, and my own things... and I barely noticed it.
 I let the door close behind me, dropped my bag by the kitchenette bench, and stopped.

 The bottle of wine Brittany had left a few nights earlier sat where she’d put it, cheerful and accidental, as if it had every expectation of being opened amidst gossip and laughter.